charlesacosta163/iflytics/README.md

-# Infinilytics
+# IFlytics

-Infinilytics is a web application for tracking user statistics in Infinite Flight.
+IFlytics is a web application for tracking user statistics in Infinite Flight.
 Users can search by their Infinite Flight Community (IFC) username to view general statistics and flight history, powered by the Infinite Flight Live API.

 ## Features